TritonDataCenter/sdc-cloudapi/docs/index.md

 Now that you have a container up and running, and you logged in and did whatever it is you thought was awesome, let's create an instrumentation to monitor performance.
-Analytics are one of the more powerful features of SmartDataCenter, so for more information, be sure to read [Appendix B: Cloud Analytics](#appendix-b-cloud-analytics).
+Analytics are one of the more powerful features of Triton, so for more information, be sure to read [Appendix B: Cloud Analytics](#appendix-b-cloud-analytics).

 To get started, let's create an instrumentation on our network bytes: